What is mouth breathing?

 Eliminating contributing factors such as adenoids, nasal polyps, and allergies are key.
 Orthodontics may need to be addressed as well.
 Once these issues are addressed mouth Breathing can be reversed through a series of targeted exercises involving the tongue, and lips.
 Stretching and retraining the upper lip is crucial in mastering nasal breathing, as well as retraining the tongue to rest in the roof of the mouth.
 Think about it…what keeps the tongue on the roof of the mouth?
 SUCTION or negative air pressure.
 This can only be accomplished if the lips are closed.
 As soon as the lips part, you lose suction.
 For anyone with a short upper lip, this is challenging and Myofunctional Therapy can help reverse this.

 In addition to Myofucntional Therapy, breath retraining through the Buteyko breathing method is also highly recommended.
-I recently had the pleasure of training with Patrick McKeown, author of Close Your Mouth.
+I have trained with Patrick McKeown, author of Close Your Mouth.
 Mouth breathing may seem an easy task to overcome, but I assure you it is not.
 Mouth breathers have learned to compensate by using their facial muscles incorrectly over time.
 They are dealing with muscles and habits that have been conditioned and ingrained in their everyday mechanics for years and it will take time to recondition these habits.